Mechanical Scaling Laws and Deformation Behavior of Nanoporous Tantalum Microparticles: Results and Discussion

-Fig. \ref{fig:Sample}.A presents a low-magnification SEM image of the np-Ta microparticles obtained after liquid metal dealloying.
-The particles exhibit a non-spherical and polyhedral shapes, arising from detachment of individual grains from the parent foil during dealloying due to preferential grain-boundary corrosion in the molten Cu–Bi bath \cite{mccue2016kinetics,bieberdorf2023grain,kerr2024morphology}.
-As a result, each particle is a single grain inherited from the Ti$_{65}$Ta$_{35}$ precursor, and examination at higher magnification (Fig. \ref{fig:Sample}.B) reveals the open-cell network of Ta ligaments with an average ligament diameter of 200 $\pm$ 100 nm and a solid volume fraction of $\phi \approx 0.35$.
-These values are in good agreement with prior reports using a similar protocol \cite{chuang2022powder}.
 The X-ray diffraction pattern of the dealloyed powder (Fig. \ref{fig:Sample}.C) shows only bcc Ta, confirming phase purity and the complete removal of Ti, Cu, and Bi from the material.
 No crystalline Ta-based oxide phases were detected within the sensitivity of the measurement.
-EDS of the particles (Fig. S1) returns a composition of Ta with a small oxygen signal (<2 at.\%), though SEM/EDS has limited quantitative sensitivity to light elements and this value should be interpreted as an upper bound on oxide contamination rather than a direct measurement.
+EDS of the particles (Fig. S2) returns a composition of Ta with a small oxygen signal (<2 wt.\%), though SEM/EDS has limited quantitative sensitivity to light elements and this value should be interpreted as an upper bound on oxide contamination rather than a direct measurement.